New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

-Let’s dive into how automated regression testing can transform your software development process, saving you time, money, and sleepless nights.
+Let’s dive into how automated regression testing can transform your software development process, saving you time, money, and effort.

-Automated regression testing uses tools to ensure that recent changes to the code—like bug fixes or new features—don’t break existing functionality.
+Automated regression testing uses tools to ensure that recent changes to the code (bug fixes or new features) don’t break existing functionality.
 It checks that older, stable features still work as expected after updates.

 In simple terms, it’s a safety net that helps maintain your software’s reliability by catching issues caused by new changes.
 This saves time, improves test coverage, and ensures the system remains stable and functional.